Recommended Hardware for Virtual Reality:

 Because of the nature of rendering two separate views, one technology being worked on is OpenGL multicast which uploads the same scene to two different GPUs and renders it from two different viewpoints.
 However, as of this writing very few - if any - programs support it yet.
 For the time being a single very fast card is generally the best solution.

 Memory requirements for virtual reality experiences vary dramatically, but most fall in the 2-8GB range.
 Newer programs and games are starting to push further, though, and many users may want to run other software in the background as well.
-Due to this we recommend 16GB for most systems, to have plenty of space for applications and a measure of future-proofing.
-For VR developers, we recommend 32GB or more depending on the software used.
+Due to this we recommend 32GB for most systems, to have plenty of space for applications and a measure of future-proofing.
+For VR developers, we recommend 64GB or more depending on the full suite of software being used.

 With the falling costs of solid-state drives we strongly recommend using a SSD for the primary drive that will host your operating system and VR experiences (as well as any other software you use).
 The high speed of SSDs allows your system to boot up, launch programs, and even load media many times faster than a traditional hard drive.

 The main question then becomes capacity.
 Different applications and experiences need wildly different amounts of space to be installed: from less than 1GB to potential sizes of 100GB or more for next-generation games or open-world experiences.
-To avoid running out of space frequently we recommend a minimum capacity of 500GB for the primary drive.
+To avoid running out of space frequently we recommend a minimum capacity of 500GB for the primary drive, but 1TB is a much safer choice to ensure plenty of space for multiple VR games and experiences.
 Further storage for other types of data can also be added - either when the system is built or later on.
-For pure data storage like music or videos traditional hard drives are also viable options.
+For pure data storage like music or videos, traditional hard drives are also viable options.